barriosjorge/gmt_docs/src/software_development/gds_guide.rst

-       info [options] [module]      List information of the local bundles or the optional module build [options] [module]     Builds the local bundles or the optional module install [options] [module]   Installs the local bundle modules or the optional module clone [options] [module]     Clones the local bundle modules or the optional module test [options] [module]      Run the test of the local bundle modules or the optional module validate [element]           Validates the model element
+       info [options] [module]      List information of the local bundles or the optional module build [options] [module]     Builds the local bundles or the optional module install [options] [module]   Installs the local bundle modules or the optional module test [options] [module]      Run the test of the local bundle modules or the optional module validate [element]           Validates the model element